Information for Home Owners

 What if I have a service charge query?

-If you have a query about service charges please contact the Service Centre or email email@example.com.
+If you have any queries relating to your service charges, please contact our Service Centre on 020 7613 8080 or e-mail email@example.com.

 As a homeowner can I sublet my property?